loopbackio/loopback-next/docs/site/tutorials/core/3-context-in-action.md

 ## Watching artifacts

-The context view gives us control when a binding is being added or moreved.
+The context view gives us control when a binding is being added or removed.
 This also allows the support of dynamic extension points.
 For the [greeting-app example](https://github.com/loopbackio/loopback-next/tree/master/examples/greeting-app), after the application has started, more greeters can be added, and there is no